b4rtt/esports-translatio/README.md

 Upload an i18n JSON file, describe your app, and pick a target language.
 The translated file will be downloaded automatically.

 **Important Limitations:**
-- Maximum 1000 JSON keys per file (to prevent timeouts)
+- Maximum 150 JSON keys per file (optimized for Vercel deployment)
 - Files larger than this will be rejected with a helpful error message
-- Translation timeout is set to 2 minutes per request (5 minutes total)
+- Translation timeout is set to 1.5 minutes per request (5 minutes total)
+- Vercel has stricter limits than local development

 ## Deployment